MSRConnections/Azure-training-course/Content/Stream Analytics/StreamAnalyticsHOL.md

 	node eventgen.js
 	</pre>

-1. Wait 5 to 10 minutes to give the job time to start and eventgen.js time to transmit several hundred or more events.
+1. Wait 5 to 10 minutes to give the job time to start and eventgen.js time to transmit several hundred events.
 Then terminate eventgen.js and return to the browser window.

+	> If you'd like, you can open several terminal windows and run eventgen.js in each one to increase the volume of events.

 1. Click the **STOP** button at the bottom of the page to stop the Stream Analytics job.
 Then click **YES** when asked if you're sure you want to stop the job.